pawelbcn/Simmple-Leads-Manager-For-Gmail/README.md

 ## How It Works

-Leads for Gmail integrates seamlessly with your Gmail workflow:
+Leads Manager for Gmail integrates seamlessly with your Gmail workflow:

 1. **View Leads Dashboard**: Access your leads directly from the Gmail sidebar
 2. **Create Leads**: Add new leads manually or directly from email conversations